Importing or moving fish to the UK

 You must wait for permission to land by UK fisheries authorities.
 Your vessel may be inspected when it lands.

 Prior notification form

-Foreign vessels landing into the UK (except for EU vessels landing into NI) will need to complete a prior notification form and email it to: firstname.lastname@example.org It will need to be sent for:
+Foreign vessels landing into the UK (except for EU vessels landing into Northern Ireland) will need to complete a prior notification form and email it to the UK fisheries management centre (FMC) (UKFMC@gov.scot) before landing.

 - frozen fish, at least 72 hours before landing